Name: Gregorio Rivera

 How has the RPM Foundation impacted your education/career path?

 As a non-traditional student who also has to support a family, finances are important.
-The funds provided to me by the RPM Foundation made it possible for me to accept a summer internship this summer internship away from home without creating any undue hardship on my family here at home.
+The funds provided to me by the RPM Foundation made it possible for me to accept a summer internship away from home without creating any undue hardship on my family.